 TB is preventable, even in those who have been exposed to an infected person.
 Skin testing for TB is used in high risk populations or in people who may have been exposed to TB, such as health care workers.

 People who have been exposed to TB should be skin tested immediately and have a follow-up test at a later date, if the first test is negative.

 A positive skin test means you have come into contact with the TB bacteria.
-It does not mean that you have active disease of are contagious.
+It does not mean that you have active disease or are contagious.
 Talk to your doctor about how to prevent getting tuberculosis.

 Prompt treatment is extremely important in preventing the spread of TB from those who have active TB disease to those who have never been infected with TB.

 Some countries with a high incidence of TB give people a BCG vaccination to prevent TB.
-However, the effectiveness of this vaccine is limited and it is not routinely used in the United States.
+But, the effectiveness of this vaccine is limited and it is not routinely used in the United States.